kyilmaz2421/messenger-app/README.md

 # Authentication and Security

 I designed my website with security in mind ensuring my website met basic security standards.
 I have security features such as hashed passwords, utlilizing signed cookies as authentication tokens, and applying authentication before granting access to all API endpoints and events.
-I also developed some protection against XSS attacks and script injections

 # Future Improvments

 - Utilize a front end framework and rebuild the front end using it (Ideally React.js or Vue.js)